ufs-community/uwtools/docs/sections/contributor_guide/fork_pr_model.rst

 #. :github-docs:`Make, commit, and push changes<get-started/exploring-projects-on-github/contributing-to-a-project#making-and-pushing-changes>` in your clone / to your fork.
 (Refer to the :doc:`Developer Setup <developer_setup>` page for setting up a development shell, formatting and testing your code, etc.)
 #.
 When your work is complete, :github-docs:`create a pull request<get-started/exploring-projects-on-github/contributing-to-a-project#making-a-pull-request>` to merge your changes.

-For future contributions, you may delete and then re-create your fork, or configure the official ``uwtools`` repo as :github-docs:`remote repository<pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork>` on your clone and :github-docs:`sync upstream changes<pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>` to stay up-to-date with the official repo.
+For future contributions, you may delete and then recreate your fork or configure the official ``uwtools`` repository as a :github-docs:`remote repository<pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork>` on your clone and :github-docs:`sync upstream changes<pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>` to stay up-to-date with the official repository.

 Specifics for ``uwtools``
 -------------------------